 When selecting a retail POS solution, consider the type of hardware you want to use and what will be the most practical for your store.
 POS hardware can be a stationary terminal or a mobile device, such as a tablet or iPad.
 Many small businesses prefer mobile POS hardware since it is typically less expensive and offers more flexibility.

 “[If] your store has multiple locations or attends pop-up events, having a mobile POS available for fast checkout is going to drive your business even further,” said Weitz.

-Although each business is unique, the typical POS hardware you need for your retail business includes a tablet and stand, cash drawer, barcode scanner, and receipt printer.
-Additionally, you may need a card reader or credit card terminal.
+Although each business is unique, the typical POS hardware you need for your retail business includes:

 Some POS software providers have proprietary POS hardware that you’re required to use, while some providers let you use third-party hardware components.
 There may be specific brands and models that are only compatible with the software, though.

 Bottom Line: A retail POS system consists of POS software and hardware that enables retailers to ring up customer orders, record payments and perform several other operational tasks.